l3nkz/passwrapper/Readme.md

 ask which account should be used and then allows you to query for a password.

 Alternatively it is also possible to directly specify which account should be used by the passwrappermenu program.
-The toll will then just setup the environment so that passmenu can be used properly.
+The tool will then just setup the environment so that passmenu can be used properly.

 ## Short walk-through